Tacos, taquitos and tostadas – where to find the best Mexican food in Brisbane

 El Torito, West End: Those seeking a truly homemade Mexican experience best make tracks to El Torito, a family-run restaurant that has been feeding West Enders since 1996.
 Built on a foundation of traditional Mexican dishes like chilaquiles and chochinita pibil, eventually more well-known eats like burritos, chimichangas and fajitas came to join the menu – meaning there is something for everyone.
 As for the drinks, the authenticity carries over – margaritas, micheladas and horchata can be found flowing here.

-El Camino Cantina, Bowen Hills: Everything’s bigger in Texas, so it makes sense that the offering at Tex-Mex haunt El Camino Cantina is larger than life.
+El Camino Cantina, Bowen Hills and Chermside: Everything’s bigger in Texas, so it makes sense that the offering at Tex-Mex haunt El Camino Cantina is larger than life.
 If unlimited self-serve corn chips and salsa, frozen margs the size of your head and burritos fit to burst are your vibe, this might just be your new favourite spot.
 Many of the menu items are based on traditional Mexican dishes, but with a Texan flare – cheeseburger tacos, anyone?

 Comuna Cantina, Brisbane City and Everton Park: While it might not be a straight-up Mexican eatery, don’t dismiss Comuna Cantina – this lively eatery draws inspiration from all over South and Central America.
 Starters like grilled corn, guacamole and tacos hint to the menu’s Mexican influence, while heartier options like nachos, quesadillas and burritos have all been given a pan-Latin spin.
 Be sure to check out the crazy cocktails – there’s a dedicated section for margs, of course.